tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## tinydrive.pick

 The `tinydrive.pick` method enables you to pick files from Tiny Drive and get the meta data of those files returned in a promise.
-For a complete list of available settings to pass in to this method check the [Picker settings](#pickersettings) section in this page.
+For a complete list of available settings to pass into this method check the [Picker settings](#pickersettings) section in this page.

 ### File Picker Result Format

-The `tinydrive.pick` api method will return a promise with object that has a `files` property.
+The `tinydrive.pick` method will return a promise with object that has a `files` property.
 This `files` property is an array of files with the following properties.

 #### name